zriyansh/signoz.io/blog/2023-09-21-new-relic-alternatives.md

 import GetStartedSigNoz from '../docs/shared/get-started-signoz.md';

 Are you looking for a New Relic alternative?
 Then you have come to the right place.
 New Relic is a comprehensive observability tool.
 But it might be too complex for your use case, or you might have been bugged by its complex pricing policies like user seats-based pricing.
+We have made a list of top 11 New Relic alternatives that you might want to consider.

 <!--truncate-->
 ![Cover Image](/img/blog/2023/12/new-relic-alternatives-cover.webp)